Skip to main content

 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

 Divorce is never a pleasant topic to have to think about, but it can sadly become an unavoidable reality.
 Dealing with the division of assets is just one challenging aspect of an already difficult process.
-For most of us, this is likely to mean cars or property, but what about your business?
+This will often include cars or property, but what about your business?

 Is a limited company considered a matrimonial asset?

-If you owned your limited company before you got married, this might be taken into account, but it’s always worth chatting to a legal professional about this one.
+If you owned your limited company before you got married, this might be taken into account, but we very strongly recommend you speak to a legal professional about this.

 Limited company accountancy services